 The philosophers of the scientific revolution sought to provide a philosophical foundation for science.
 The methods of science focused on induction, the derivation of a general law from particular cases.

-We see lots of objects moving, and stopping, and we generate hypotheses about why this happens.
+We see lots of objects moving and stopping and we generate hypotheses about why this happens.

-We see that in events E_1 , E_2 , E_3 some law like gravitation applies.
+We see that in events $E_1, E_2, E_3...$ some law like gravitation applies.

-We conclude that in all similar cases, this law must apply.
+We conclude that in similar cases, this law applies.

 Induction is contrasted with deduction, in which we infer a particular case from a general rule or law.
+Deductions, like GF, start with general claims.